New Tekya Ad Fraud Found on Google Play

 Trend Micro solutions

-Users can install security solutions, such as Trend Micro™ Mobile Security for iOS and Trend Micro™ Mobile Security for Android™ (also available on Google Play), that can block malicious apps.
+Users can install security solutions, such as Trend Micro™ Mobile Security, that can block malicious apps.
 End users can also benefit from their multilayered security capabilities that secure the device owner’s data and privacy, and features that protect them from ransomware, fraudulent websites, spyware, and identity theft.

 For organizations, the Trend Micro™ Mobile Security for Enterprise suite provides device, compliance and application management, data protection, and configuration provisioning.
 The suite also protects devices from attacks that exploit vulnerabilities, prevents unauthorized access to apps, and detects and blocks malware.
 Trend Micro’s Mobile App Reputation Service (MARS) covers Android and iOS threats using leading sandbox and machine learning technologies to protect users against malware, zero-day and known exploits, privacy leaks, and application vulnerability.